KrishnamRaja-Hub/KrishnamRaja-Hub/README.md

 Most of my interesting work is either private or under NDA, but I use this space to share experiments, ideas, and explorations around reasoning, fine-tuning, etc

 If you're curious to know more about me, you'll probably find more than enough by Googling my full name.
+Or you can visit: https://krishnamraja.netlify.app

 Feel free to check out my projects or reach out if you’re building something interesting or just want to talk AI.